Program Overview

 Overview of Program Dates

-Please coordinate your travel schedule to arrive no earlier than June 15.
-Registration will be open from 1:00 pm to 9:00 pm.
+Please coordinate your travel schedule to arrive no earlier than June 14.
+Registration/Check-in will be open from 1:00 pm to 9:00 pm.
 The luggage shuttle will be operating on that day.
 There will be plenty of time to set up your camping area at Guru Ram Das Puri.
 Dinner will be the first community meal served.

 Now more than ever, spiritual communities can gather and pray for Peace.
 A celebration of music, dance and prayers for peace.
 Bathe your spirit in the Sacred Healing Walk, live world music and kirtan, dancing, meditation, prayers for peace, and much more.